W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: a probabilistic perspective

 In the above, the action of $\theta$ on $\mathcal F_\D$ has been defined by $\theta F(\phi)\coloneqq F\left(\phi\circ\theta-2Q\ln\norm{\cdot}\right)$.
 The \textit{background charge} $Q$ is an element of $\a$ that will be fixed later on and that is defined from the \textit{coupling constant} $\gamma\in\C$\footnote{The role of this extra parameter will be made clear later on.
 As we will see it allows to extend the correspondence between free fields and vertex operator algebras for any value of the central charge.}.
-For future reference, we stress that using the decomposition~\eqref{eq:GFF_decomp} of the GFF the above sesquilinear form can actually be rewritten as
+The decomposition~\eqref{eq:GFF_decomp} of the GFF gives